 - Oppose city-wide Wi-Fi.
 Why?
 Read Mark Longwood's speech at San Francisco City Hall, September 28th, 2005.
 (PDF)

 - Bad Reception: The Wireless Revolution in San Francisco.
-An award-wining, one-hour documentary film on San Francisco residents' ongoing resistance to the wireless industry.
+An award-wining, one-hour documentary film on San Francisco residents' ongoing resistance to the wireless industry and Default Router IP Address List.
 A critic's choice at the San Francisco Bay Guardian, Bad Reception screened at the Roxie Film Center in San Francisco in June 2006.
 Order it here.

 - Petition to stop RFID technology at the San Francisco Public Library.
 Privacy-threatening Radio Frequency Identification (RFID) chips are expensive and less costly alternatives already exist.
 Open the PDF petition here.